wbreeze/wind_and_water/_drafts/An-update-to-Davenport.md

 To fix it meant some fiddling with [GNU Autoconf][ac] and some directory reorganizing.
 More than a little fiddling, actually.
 About a day's worth.

+It isn't perfect, what I came up with.
+Now the need for the [Cutter][cutter] testing libary is confined to compiling the tests.
+The command line executable will not compile without first compiling and installing the davenport library.
+However, that is now possible, more straightforward.

 ### Aside, CMake

 As an aside, while web searching an error message I found [an answer on